fsimphy/fsical-management/README.md

 mongo <host>/FsicalManagement
 > db.users.insert({ "username": "foo", "passwordHash": "$5$ZcsLcID1hIeYDr7ItwSJPdOOUP0FpXYXiHXs4O5XJI0=$/XWInm91lu1dMAi3dMSZSIJ+2hwZgrBF79rMuNc35Rc=", "privilege": NumberInt(2), "_id": "5988ef4ae6c19089a1a53b79" })
 ```
-This will create a database called `FsicalManagement` and the neccessary tables.
+This will create a database called `FsicalManagement` and the necessary tables.
 If you want to use a different database name, an already existing database or a different username, you need to adjust the above commands and / or the `schema.sql` file accordingly.

 This also adds a default user named `foo` with password `bar`.